 Below are the prerequisites before performing this action:

-- The Skype Room Systems must have been registered on Microsoft Intune.
+- The Skype Room Systems must have been registered on Microsoft Intune to target this intune scripting profile to them.

 Login to Microsoft Intune- Navigate to Device Configuration – Create the Scripts as below.
 Ensure the script settings have all the default settings.
 Target them to the meeting room devices which requires this change.